mastaehe/bonsaiai.github.io/source/includes/examples/_overview.html.md

 ### Real World Examples
 * **HVAC with EnergyPlus**: An example of climate control machine teaching using EnergyPlus and BCVTB for simulation.
+* **Gazebo Simulated Turtlebot**: A robotics example of a Turtlebot robot navigating an environment in Gazebo.

 [1]: https://github.com/BonsaiAI
 [2]: https://bons.ai/contact-us#contact-page-form